 You might also be asked for additional information according to which type of packet you are creating.

 To make an identical copy of an existing packet, you can use either the -> or the -> menu item.
 Regina will clone whatever packet is currently selected, and the clone will be added adjacent to it in the tree.
-The top-level packet at the root of the tree cannot be cloned.

 If you choose , only the selected packet will be copied (not any of its children).
 If you choose , Regina will clone not only the selected packet but also the entire subtree beneath it (i.e., its children, their children and so on).